MutassemAlsaifi/NFT-site/README.md

 License
 This project is licensed under the MIT License.
 You're welcome to use and distribute the code as needed.
 While attribution is not mandatory, it's appreciated.

-Dive into the code, immerse yourself in the Front-End NFT Showcase, and discover the art of presenting digital collectibles in an enchanting way!
-For any inquiries or suggestions, feel free to open an issue.
-Enjoy the journey into the world of NFTs!